hotcocoaNcode/Scout/README.md

 # Scout
 > *Become the NSA of your friend group.*
 ---
-Scout is a Fun Little Discord Bot™ that half-asses a word2vec implementation (not actually word2vec at all, but close enough that you can get the Funny Graphs out of it) so you can track your friends' speech patterns and tendencies on the internet.
+Scout is a Fun Little Discord Bot™ very loosely inspired by the methodology of word2vec (not actually word2vec at all, but close enough that you can get the Funny Graphs out of it) so you can track your friends' speech patterns and tendencies on the internet.
 ## Why would you ever do this?
 For fun.
 ## Are you sociopathic?
 Maybe. *\*evil grin**
 ## How does it work?
-It's *lightly inspired* by the CBOW (continuous bag of words) method from word2vec.
-Essentially messages are broken up into idea groups (by punctuation) and each occurrence of a word in that group is added to a counter per word.
+It's *lightly inspired* by the CBOW (continuous bag of words) method from word2vec, but then without the fancy math or neural networks.

+Essentially, messages are broken up into idea groups (by punctuation) and each occurrence of a word in that group is added to a counter per word.
 That's probably a horrible way of explaining it, so basically;

 `Snow is pretty cool, but I like the rain.`